Introduction

 - SCRIPT_FILENAME: Detection of OPcache issues during deployments with symlinks

-- Logging Configuration: Checking
+- Logging Configuration: Validation of

 - Database Status: Connection and performance